-- BT $0.5 \text{ V} \rightarrow 5 \text{ dB}$ difference: ratio of narrow to broad signal strength - DT 1.30 V: sets "in-beam" sensitivity, or range - DC 1.80 V: sets condition of low background before pulse for valid "in beam" - DS 0.85 V: sets saturation level for directional antenna - OS 0.85 V: sets saturation level for omni antenna (plane very close) - OT 1.40 V: sets range in which to record all aircraft, when enabled.
+BT $0.5 \text{ V} \rightarrow 5 \text{ dB}$ difference: ratio of narrow to broad signal strength

+DT 1.30 V: sets "in-beam" sensitivity, or range

+DC 1.80 V: sets condition of low background before pulse for valid "in beam"

+DS 0.85 V: sets saturation level for directional antenna

+Figure 7: Voltage-Distance relationship for various transponder powers and locations within the beam pattern, assuming a good polarization match.

+OS 0.85 V: sets saturation level for omni antenna (plane very close)

+OT 1.40 V: sets range in which to record all aircraft, when enabled.
 1.4 V corresponds to 30-80 km range, approximately.

 One way to characterize performance given a set of thresholds (as in the above list) is by showing the distances to which various types of planes are protected.
-Figure 7 gives such an example for the above threshold settings.
+Figure 8 gives such an example for the above threshold settings.